Skip to main content

 Is a small dishwasher leak an emergency?

-Not usually, but don't ignore it.
+Not an emergency, but don't keep running it.
 A slow front leak soaks the subfloor and cabinet kick plate over weeks and can warp hardwood or feed mold.
-Stop running the unit until the source is found.
-Run it once you have a fix in hand.
+Stop the machine until you know the source, then call us for a diagnostic before the damage gets ahead of the repair cost.

 How much does it cost to fix a dishwasher leaking from the door?

 A door gasket job is on the lower end.
 A pump, sump seal, or door hinge spring runs higher because of labor to pull and tilt the unit.
-We charge a $75 diagnostic that we waive when you book the repair, and you get a written estimate before any wrench work.
+We charge a $75 diagnostic that we credit toward the repair, and you get a written estimate before any work starts.

 Got a real problem?